6 Best Nutrition Certifications

 Best Nutrition Certification: An Objective Look into 5 Key Criteria

 The majority of the nutrition courses on this list are priced in the same ballpark.
-The cheapest option at the time of this writing is the Fitness Mentors Certified Nutrition Specialist Certification at $399.
+The cheapest option at the time of this writing is the Fitness Mentors Fitness Nutrition Specialist Certification at $399.
 They also have a Virtual Nutrition Coach Certification which bundles their Online Trainer Certification with their Nutrition Specialist Certification at $699.